TYPO3-Documentation/typo3-writing-guide/Documentation/writing-principles-and-guidelines/spelling-and-typo3-terminology.rst

     ..  _enhancer:
     -   *Enhancer*

-        An enhancer is a component that adds additional functionalities or improvements to existing TYPO3 features, most commonly used for "Routing Enhancers" operating on speaking URL fragments.
+        An enhancer is a component that adds additional functionality or improvements to existing TYPO3 features, most commonly used for "Routing Enhancers" operating on speaking URL fragments.